Postgraduate Certificate in Ocean Bathymetry at the University of New Hampshire, USA (2019-2020)

 The Nippon Foundation of Japan has provided funding for GEBCO to train a new generation of scientists and hydrographers in ocean bathymetry.
 The 12-month course, leading to a Postgraduate Certificate in Ocean Bathymetry (PCOB), has been held at the University of New Hampshire, USA since 2004.

-The application process is now closed for entry onto the course in 2018.
+Applications are now sought for entry onto the course in 2019.

 Further details about the course are available below.